ohbm/osr2023/formats.md

 <div id='educational'></div>

 {::options parse_block_html="true" /}
-<p align="justify">**Educational sessions** are courses on various Open Science topics.
-These crash courses are pre-recorded and made available for viewing at your convenience.
-You are encouraged to reach out to the speakers and ask your questions!
+<p align="justify">Educational sessionsare guides and 'how-tos'for open science-related topics, spanning from novice-level introductions to coding to advanced-level pipeline implementations.</p>

+<p align="justify"> **Educational Sessions** are pre-recorded and broadcast for everyone, anytime, and in any time zone!
+The educational sessions will forever live on Youtube and DoYou.
+You can also leave questions on the video posts and speakers will be encouraged to get back to you.</p>

+<p align="justify">Take our quiz to find which Educational Sessions are tailored to you!
 </p>

 <div id='panel'></div>